JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

     }
     ```

-2. Replace the code in created files with the following:
+2. Replace the code in existing files with the following:

      * In `commonMain/Platform.kt`: